 Southern Wesleyan University participates in all federally-assisted programs for which its students establish eligibility by completing the Free Application Federal Student Aid (FAFSA) form.
 Details are available from the Office of Financial Aid.
 Please note programs are subject to change.
 These programs are only for citizens or permanent residents of the United States enrolled in both the traditional and adult and graduate studies programs.
-Students enrolled in the Adult and Graduate Studies program will be considered to be enrolled full time while taking coursework.
-An academic year is defined as completing 24 credit hours and 45 weeks of instruction.

 This enrollment status is for use in all Title IV and South Carolina Aid programs.